Continuing Education Activity

 Pregnant/Lactating Women and Infants

 Pregnancy demands higher riboflavin intake as it crosses the placenta.
-If the maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
+Therefore, if the maternal status is poor during gestation, the infant is likely to be born riboflavin deficient.
 Breast milk riboflavin content may reflect maternal intake and can be moderately increased by the riboflavin concentration of the mother when maternal intake is low.

 Riboflavin deficiency among children is present in many regions of the world where there are inadequate levels of milk and meat in their diet.
 Riboflavin deficiency among children in the Western world seems to largely confine itself to adolescents, especially girls, because of increased metabolic demand.
 Moreover, rare inborn errors of metabolism, such as glutaric acidemia type 1 or multiple acyl-coenzyme A (CoA) dehydrogenase deficiencies (MADD), in which there is a defect in the formation of riboflavin-dependent enzymes, or Brown-Vialetto-Van Laere syndrome, in which there is a defect in a riboflavin transporter.